Skip to main content

 Concentration in Interdisciplinary Security Studies

-This concentration will prepare you for a dynamic, quickly changing field — national security.
+This fully online concentration prepares you for a dynamic, quickly changing field — national security.
 You will gain the tools you need to become collaborative, adaptable professionals.
 The best members of the national security field aren’t just knowledge experts, they are also experts at working with a broad range of colleagues.

-The security landscape of today consists of a broad coalition of governmental agencies, industry partners, and educational institutions.
+Today’s security landscape consists of a broad coalition of government agencies, industry partners, and educational institutions.
 By working together, the security field can stay ahead of the threats of the future.
-The result of this concentration reflects this need; you will learn a broad range of skills and gain a toolset to help prepare the national security field for the future.
+The result of this concentration reflects this need; you will learn a broad range of skills and gain a toolset to bolster the national security field for the future.

 Learn More